juju/docs/src/en/clouds-k8s.md

 #### Adding a juju-deployed cluster quickly

-If the `juju deploy` command was used to deploy the cluster the above file can be copied over from the Kubernetes master node (and saved as `~/.kube/config`) in this way:
+If Juju was used to deploy the cluster, as we've done in this example, the above file can be copied over from the Kubernetes master node (and saved as `~/.kube/config`) in this way:

 ```bash
 mkdir ~/.kube